YuanLinStudio/CaiyunWeather/README.md

 ### Explicitly choosing local or remote fetching

-You may use `perform(from dataSource: DataSource, completionHandler: @escaping (CYResponse?, DataSource, Error?) -> Void)` if you want to perform your request towards an explicit target.
+You may use `CYRequest.perform(from dataSource: CYRequest.DataSource, completionHandler: @escaping (CYResponse?, CYRequest.DataSource, Error?) -> Void)` if you want to perform your request towards an explicit target.
 Set `dataSource` to `.local` if you want to fatch data from local cache, or `.remote` from remote API.

 ### Fetching Data without decoding to `CYResponse` object

-You may use `fetchData(from dataSource: DataSource, completionHandler: @escaping (Data?, Error?) -> Void)` if you want to fatch data without decoding it to `CYResponse` object.
+You may use `CYRequest.fetchData(from dataSource: CYRequest.DataSource, completionHandler: @escaping (Data?, Error?) -> Void)` if you want to fatch data without decoding it to `CYResponse` object.
 This shall only be used for debugging and internal using.

 ### Fetching Example Data

 An example JSON file is included in this package for debugging use.
-Call `fetchExampleData(completionHandler: @escaping (Data?, Error?) -> Void)` to get it.
+Call `CYRequest.fetchExampleData(completionHandler: @escaping (Data?, Error?) -> Void)` to get it.

 The example JSON file is a response from caiyunapp.com API, at date of 2021-04-14 and coordinate of (112.8641, 35.4904), which is located in Jincheng, Shanxi, China.